A-agal/DGE_analysis_DESQ2/DGE_Exercises-Assignment.md

 	|sample12	|KO	|typeB	|second|

 	**NOTE: This is an exercise in thinking about running DESeq2.
-You do not need to run any code in R/RStudio.
+You will need to submit a functioning code that answers the following exercises.
 Refer to the materials/lessons from class to answer the following questions.**

 	**a.** Reorder the columns of the `counts` dataset such that `rownames(meta) == colnames(counts)`.